Short-term tourist car leases

 "In 2005, AirBac was just an idea.
 After observing school kids dragging their heavy backpacks, an inventor went to work in his garage and created the lift back.
 The very first bag was a modified book bag with a blood pressure device stitched into the back and when pumped with air, began to lift upright.

 "After undergoing many revisions and entering mass production, the AirBac came to be.
 AirBac initially found success through parent/teacher associations, social events and a grass roots campaign.
 Chiropractors then saw the benefits of such a bag and began to sell it out of their catalogues.
 Now AirBac is no longer just a school bag; it holds the laptops for business execs, camera equipment for photographers, and supplies for hikers but most of all, it takes the weight off your shoulders and spine."

 The idea of an air-cushioned backpack sounded clever--and unique.
 Would the product's execution live up to the innovative concept?
 I decided to satisfy my curiosity, and AirBac sent me a backpack for field-testing.
-(I chose the AirTech model.
-This roomy backpack has a laptop pocket and retails for US $89.99, which puts it right in the middle of the AirBac price range.)
+(I chose themodel.
+This roomy backpack has a laptop pocket, comes in a variety of colors, and retails for US $89.99, which puts it right in the middle of the AirBac price range.)